Quick Hitches: Cast Steel VS Welded Steel

 4. Quality Control

 After the cast steel quick hitch frame is removed from the mould, it undergoes a series of stringent quality control checks to ensure it meets required specifications.
-Inspections often include X-ray to detect any internal imperfections, such as cracks or voids.
+Inspections often include ultrasound testing and X-ray radiography to detect any internal imperfections, such as cracks or voids.
 Each frame is also visually inspected and measured to confirm that it meets the exact design specifications, ensuring it will fit seamlessly with additional components and operate safely under stress.

 5. Finishing Touches